-When this happens, you’ll need to recognize the signs of money laundering.
-Once you know what you’re looking for, you can know for sure whether you’ll need to contact a whistleblower lawyer to protect yourself.
-If you believe your employer might be involved in a crime, look for these signs that money laundering has happened.
+When this happens, you’ll need to recognize the signs of money laundering and federal securities violations.
+Once you know what you’re looking for, you can know for sure whether someone at your company is involved in money laundering.

 Reluctance to Share Information

 When someone is laundering money, chances are good that they want to keep it a secret.
 It could mean serious trouble for them, so they might not be forthcoming with information you need.
 For example, you might have questions about certain transactions or related companies that your company has made some deals with.

 If the person involved refuses to give you information, or if the information they do give you takes time and effort to get, you may need to look deeper into that information.
 They might be truly hiding something from you.